scientific-python/specs/spec-0006/index.md

 ### Example

-The [NumPy password vault](https://github.com/numpy/vault) is an example of an implementation that satisfies the above principles.
+The [NumPy password vault](https://github.com/scientific-python/vault-template) is an example of an implementation that satisfies the above principles.
 The secrets are stored, encrypted, in a public Git repository.
 The vault uses [gopass](https://github.com/gopasspw/gopass) to manage access via GPG keys.
 Each secret is encrypted using the public keys of all developers that should have access.
-If a developer's access is removed, the vault is re-encrypted so that that developer cannot read future copies of the repository.
+If a developer's access is removed, the vault is re-encrypted so that that developer cannot read future copies of the repository (but secrets should be considered compromised and, thus, rotated).

 ### Alternative implementations